 Examples of LEL for common gases:

 The risk of explosion of combustible gases has to be managed carefully in any production site handling gases.

 To fire an explosion, three conditions should occur at the same time:

 - The presence of combustible gas, the fueling element, in a specific concentration

 - The existence of a sparking element (that ignites the two elements)

-The proportion of fuel and the oxygen needed to generate an explosion depends on the type of combustible gas (each one has, indeed, a specific ratio).
+The proportion of fuel and the oxygen needed to generate an explosion depends on the type of combustible gas.
 Gases will ignite only when mixed with air within a specific concentration range.
 If the gas is mixed with oxygen with too low or too high concentrations, the gas will not ignite and explode.